-Of the approximately 228 available internship positions, a minimum of 28 are reserved for community college students.
-Organizations interested in recruiting and hosting at least one community college student should note their interest in the grant application.
-However, any organization requesting three interns will be required to recruit and host at least one community college student.
+Of the approximately 228 available internship positions, a minimum of 28 are prioritized for community college students.
+Organizations interested in recruiting and hosting students from the community colleges should note their interest and ability to do so in the grant application.
+All organizations who indicate interest in hosting a student from the community colleges will be listed on our website to assist in your recruitment.